Value-driven maintenance: Value drivers in maintenance

-Now that we know what value is, we can translate the concept into maintenance.
+Once the concept of value is understood, this concept can be translated into maintenance.
 Within VDM, there are four axes along which maintenance can contribute to value creation within a company.
-The axes are also called the four value drivers (see fig 1.).
+The axes are also called the four value drivers.

 Asset utilization

 The first value driver, asset utilization seeks to increase the technical availability of a technical equipment.
 With higher technical availability, it is possible to produce and sell more products with the same invested capital, generating more income while the fixed costs remain the same.
 In other words, the free cash flows increase, which automatically means value creation.
 Maintenance can increase technical availability by preventing unwanted breakdowns, scheduling plant maintenance in a smarter way and performing repairs and inspections faster.
 A point to note is that higher technical availability produces value not only in growth markets.
 In markets where demand is stable or declining, greater availability can also create value.
 By making a plant more efficient, the number of shifts can be reduced or it may even be possible to close down sister plants.
 At corporate level, this does not generate more turnover, but it does significantly reduce costs, which is another way of creating value.